digital-asset/daml/infra/macos/3-running-box/README.md

 when the machine has successfully finished its own setup, and is about to connect to Azure to register as a CI node.
 Any error before that will result in the command returning a non-zero exit code.

+Refer to [step 2](../2-common-box/README.md) for how to create the initialized box.

 The `VSTS_TOKEN` environment variable must be set to the token used to register nodes with Azure.
 It is the same for all CI nodes (across OSes).